-When we saw a house sitting opportunity in Hawaii, it wasn’t hard to agree that we should apply.
-Then when we read that it was on the lesser-known island of Molokai, we knew we had to make it happen.
+When we first saw an island house sitting opportunity in Hawaii, it wasn’t hard to agree that we should apply.
+Then when we read that it was on the lesser-known island of Molokai and we knew we had to make it happen.
 We love remote places with little tourism and lots of space to explore on our own.
-There’s so much to share about our two weeks on Molokai – so many amazing lessons, life-changing moments, and experiences we’ll cherish until the day we die.
-But until our brains can process it all, here’s the highlights reel.
+Plus, after a little research, we realized some of the best things to do in Molokai were totally up our street – like wildlife encounters and unique cultural experiences.

-1. Getting leis at the airport
+1. Get leis at the airport

 Somehow, I got it in my head that you get leis as soon as you get to Hawaii.
 While Hawaiian Airlines did treat us to a welcome drink and yummy snacks, the flower garland I was expecting was not part of our welcome when we got to the airport in Honolulu to wait for our connecting flight.
 Womp womp.

-2. Going to the Farmer’s Market
+2. Go to the Molokai Farmer’s Market

-After a wonderful breakfast of French toast – more homemade goodness from our hosts, we headed to the Saturday farmer’s market in town to give them some space to finish packing for their trip.
+After a wonderful breakfast of French toast – more homemade goodness from our hosts, we headed to the Saturday morning farmer’s market in town to give them some space to finish packing for their trip.

 This isn’t one specific memory, but the beautiful A-frame home we stayed in had windows all around it.
 So, we were constantly feeling the trade winds breeze through the house and rustle the palm trees outside.

-4. Stargazing at night (& watching fireworks)
+4. Stargaze at night

 On clear nights, before the moon rose, we could see ALL the stars!
 Coupled with the cool breeze, it made for some very romantic nights on the back porch.
 And on the Fourth of July, we were treated to a fireworks show that we could see all the way over on Maui.
 Such a treat.